makerdao/sai/README.md

    way             get the holder fee (interest rate) woe             get the amount of bad debt

-Commands:

-   bite            initiate liquidation of an undercollateral cup boom            buy some amount of sai to process joy (surplus) bust            sell some amount of sai to process woe (bad debt) cage            lock the system and initiate settlement cash            cash in sai balance for gems after cage cupi            get the last cup id cups            list cups created by you draw            issue the specified amount of sai stablecoins drip            recalculate the internal debt price exit            sell SKR for gems free            remove excess SKR collateral from a cup give            transfer ownership of a cup heal            cancel debt help            print help about sai(1) or one of its subcommands join            buy SKR for gems lock            post additional SKR collateral to a cup open            create a new cup (collateralized debt position) prod            recalculate the accrued holder fee (par) safe            determine if a cup is safe setAxe          update the liquidation penalty setFee          update the governance fee setHat          update the debt ceiling setMat          update the liquidation ratio setTapGap       update the spread on `boom` and `bust` setTax          update the stability fee setTubGap       update the spread on `join` and `exit` setWay          update the holder fee (interest rate) shut            close a cup vent            process a caged tub wipe            repay some portion of your existing sai debt
 ```

 ### Sample interaction using `sai`